dart-lang/site-www/src/content/libraries/async/async-await.md

 : An `async` function is a function labeled with the `async` keyword.

 **await**
-: You can use the `await` keyword to get the completed result of an asynchronous expression.
-The `await` keyword only works within an `async` function.
+: You can use the `await` operator to get the completed result of an asynchronous expression.
+  The `await` operator only works within an `async` function.

 ## Why does asynchronous code matter?